vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     STD of Coverage Period = 61.41 days

-### 3. What was the average annual expenditure with a 'START DATE' date between Jan 1, 2010 and Dec 31, 2016 (inclusive)?
-Consider only payments with strictly positive amounts.
+Let us now compute the average expenditure with a 'START DATE' date between Jan 1, 2010 and Dec 31, 2016 (inclusive).
+Once again, we shall consider only payments with strictly positive amounts.

 ```python